pebblecode/pebblecode.com/README.md

 ### Optimization

-To optimization the javascript files for production run
+To optimization the css/javascript files for production run

     grunt build

+Optimized files are generated into `public/build`.

 Commit the changes, and the layout file will automatically handle using the built files on non-development environments.